 8. Organise Your Time

-As an apprentice/trainee, you’ll have plenty of theoretical and practical work you need to finish.
-To make sure that you get all your work done for any deadlines you may have, it’s important to organise your time.
+As an apprentice/trainee, you’ll have plenty of theoretical and practical work you need to complete.
+To ensure that you get all your work done for any deadlines, it’s important to organise your time.

-Leaving things until the last minute and rushing can lead to poor quality work and mistakes you could have easily avoided otherwise.
+Leaving things until the last minute and rushing can lead to poor quality work and mistakes you could have easily avoided.

 Social media is an excellent place to network with your community, share your work and get advice from other tradespeople and trainees.
 So whether you’re looking to follow electricians or gas engineers, we’ve got you covered.